 “Do you know that your plan, as required by the Women’s Health and Cancer Rights Act of 1998, provides benefits for mastectomy-related services including all stages of reconstruction and surgery to achieve symmetry between the breasts, prostheses, and complications resulting from a mastectomy, including lymphedema?
 Call your plan administrator [phone number here] for more information.”

 Your annual notice may be the same notice provided when you enrolled in the plan if it contains the information described above.

-My State requires health insurance issuers to cover the benefits required by WHCRA and also requires health insurance issuers to cover minimum hospital stays in connection with a mastectomy (which is not required by WHCRA).
+My state requires health insurance companies to cover the benefits required by WHCRA and also requires health insurance companies to cover minimum hospital stays in connection with a mastectomy (which is not required by WHCRA).
 If I have a mastectomy and breast reconstruction, am I also entitled to the minimum hospital stay?

-If your employer's group health plan provides coverage through an insurance company or HMO, you are entitled to the minimum hospital stay required by the State law.
-Many State laws provide more protections than WHCRA.
-Those additional protections apply to coverage provided by an insurance company or HMO (known as "insured" coverage).
+If your employer's group health plan provides coverage through an insurance company, you are entitled to the minimum hospital stay required by the state law.
+Many state laws provide more protections than WHCRA.
+Those additional protections apply to coverage provided by an insurance company (known as "insured" coverage).

-If your employer’s plan does not provide coverage through an insurance company or HMO (in other words, your employer “self-insures” your coverage), then the State law does not apply.
+If your employer’s plan does not provide coverage through an insurance company (in other words, your employer “self-insures” your coverage), then the state law does not apply.
 In that case, only the Federal law, WHCRA, applies, and it does not require minimum hospital stays.